byzant1ne/ctf-writeups/dc23-openctf/ffbank.md

 	HINT 06562: sitar ____ sitcoms ____ ______

-Every time we logged into the Manager Deposit, we got a similar challenge with a different hint number and words, with the blanks in various places.
+Every time we logged into the manager deposit, we got a similar challenge with a different hint number and words, with the blanks in various places.
 This was not a lot to go off of, so we wrote a quick script to grab a ton of them to analyze with the hope that we could find a way to automatically crack the password.

 To crack the password generation algorithm, we have a few pieces of data to work with: